sak3y/rag-project/README.md

 # RAG Pipeline

 A retrieval augmented generation pipeline that runs fully on your own machine by default.
-Documents are chunked, embedded with a local model served by Ollama, stored in a local Chroma vector database, then retrieved at query time and passed as context to the LLM.
+Documents are chunked, embedded with a local model served by Ollama, stored in a local Chroma vector database, then retrieved at query time and passed as grounded context to the LLM.

 Generation defaults to a local Ollama model (`llama3.2`).
 Because the LLM is created through `init_chat_model`, you can swap in a hosted provider like Gemini with two environment variables, no code changes.
-Embeddings always run locally through Ollama, so the documents themselves never leave this machine.
+That swap is a deliberate tradeoff: the local model keeps everything on-machine, the hosted one answers better.
+Privacy scope, precisely: embedding and indexing are always local, so the corpus as a whole never leaves this machine; with a hosted generator, each query sends the question plus the few retrieved chunks to the provider.

 The test corpus is my personal notes, but the pipeline is corpus-agnostic.
 Drop any `.pdf`, `.md`, or `.txt` files into the docs folder.